Understand and Living with Chronic Pain

-To understand chronic pain can seem like foreign language to those who don’t live with it.
+Chronic pain can seem like foreign language to those who don’t live with or understand it.

 For those of us who do, it feels like an unsolved mystery at times.
 Constantly being consumed with pain makes it truly hard to pinpoint where your pain is at when being asked.

 Not knowing why you are in pain can have such a terrible effect on your overall health.
 Which, in turn, makes living with it so much harder.

 We all do better when we have answers to questions that rampage in our minds.
 That kind of stress causes so much unneeded and misunderstood anxiety symptoms.

 Being that I can actually write this post from my heart, I want to share with you how I have best survived living in chronic pain for 5 years now.
 And also how I encourage others in my life like my mother in law who also lives in severe amounts of pain from two replaced hips and a diagnosis of fibromyalgia.

 The reason I say that chronic pain is like an unsolved mystery is because in special cases, or in cases where maybe the doctor just thinks your crazy and doesn’t believe you, it can leave you in a place that’s tremendously harder to live in.
 When our body isn’t doing good, our minds usually follow, and not long after that we sometimes struggle spiritually.
 Or vice verse.

 We have to understand chronic pain in order to deal with and live with it in a healthy manner.